smaliarov/nordcloud/README.rst

 - there should be at least 2 EC2 instances running at any time.
 RDS should also run in a cluster mode.
 - EC2 instances created in public subnets.
 Should be in private.
 - used same port (8080) everywhere
+- GitHub version 1 action provider is used.
+It's deprecated, should have used version 2 instead.

 =====================
 Further improvements
 =====================

-0. Of course, fix all shortcuts I've taken.
+1. Of course, fix all shortcuts I've taken.
-1. Separate backend and frontend.
+2. Separate backend and frontend.
 You could have nicer frontend with all modern features built with Angular or React.
 Then backend would be able to serve more requests (because it doesn't need to serve static files like CSS or render HTML).
 For this, you'll need slightly different deployment.
 I would deploy static files to an S3 bucket, backend would be served from ECS, then put a CloudFront distribution in front.
-2. Extract email sender to a separate service that would get tasks from SQS.
+3. Extract email sender to a separate service that would get tasks from SQS.
 It will bring a lot of benefits like lesser load on backend, automatic retries, better visibility of errors there, etc.
-3. Split backend into microservices - note, pad, user.
+4. Split backend into microservices - note, pad, user.